How to add Slack to Dropbox Dash

 Your Slack service account is now ready for use.

-How to connect Slack to Dropbox Dash using the service account
+How to add Slack to Dropbox Dash using the service account for public channel content only

-To connect Slack to Dropbox Dash with your service account:
+To add Slack to Dropbox Dash with your service account:

 1. Log in to dash.ai with your admin credentials.